Yemeni Armed Forces: Early beginnings

-During the early 1920s, an ammunition factory was constructed in Sana'a by a Yugoslavian (or German) and an Australian.
+During the early 1920s, an ammunition factory was constructed in Sanaa by a Yugoslavian (or German) and an Australian.
 After his army performed dismally in fierce clashes with the British and in the 1934 Saudi–Yemeni war, the Imam saw the need to modernize and expand the armed forces eventually purchasing from Italy six tanks, 2,000 rifles, four anti-aircraft artillery (AAA) pieces and some communications gear, while Iraq provided additional rifles and communications equipment.
-Italy also opened a flight school in Sana'a.
-In 1954 Imam Ahmad also established military cooperation with Egypt, and Cairo donated a total of four cannons, six heavy machine guns, 12 light machine guns and 20 rifles to Sana'a, deploying four Egyptian army officers to serve as instructors.
+Italy also opened a flight school in Sanaa.
+In 1954 Imam Ahmad also established military cooperation with Egypt, and Cairo donated a total of four cannons, six heavy machine guns, 12 light machine guns and 20 rifles to Sanaa, deploying four Egyptian army officers to serve as instructors.

 North Yemeni armed forces

 When the Republican Government took power in a coup much of the stability and any remaining professionalism in the army was destroyed.
 The new government had to build a new army to fight the royalist insurgents.
 First training centers and recruitment offices were established in every province.
 The Egyptians played a remarkable role in the process of building a modern national army through serving as advisers and giving Yemeni officers the chance to study in Egyptian academies.
 With help from the Egyptians four full infantry brigades were formed.
 These consist of the Revolution brigade, the Nasr brigade, the Unity brigade and the Al Araba brigade.
 One problem in the young Yemeni army was a lack of strong leadership.
 Egyptian advisers needed to form a unified military command, so the following bodies were established: